Abhishek-Aditya-bs/Outlook-MCP-Server/README.md

 **Search Returns No Results**
 - Verify emails exist matching your search criteria
 - Try broader search terms
-- Check if Windows Search service is running for content indexing
 - Increase `max_search_results` if needed
+- Check that Outlook has finished indexing your mailbox

 **Slow Search Performance**
-- Enable Windows Search for content indexing
 - Use more specific search terms
 - Reduce `max_search_results`
 - Consider limiting search to specific mailboxes
+- Ensure Outlook is not syncing or downloading messages

 ### Debug Mode